smuecke/regextube/README.md

 5. Click on the gear symbol near the top and select *install addon from file*, then choose `RegexTube.xpi`
 6. Confirm that you want to add the addon

-I might get RegexTube licensed in the future.
+I might get RegexTube properly signed and published in the future.

 ## License